 Many clients come to us because they have heard they need to create a will.
 While everyone should definitely ensure that they have a plan in place in the event of their death, a will isn’t always the best way to do that.
-In many cases, a trust can be a much more effective tool to help people to achieve their estate planning goals.
+In many cases, a Trust can be a much more effective tool to help people to achieve their estate planning goals.

 How Does Probate Work In NM And Should I Avoid It?

 Contrary to popular belief, trusts are not just for millionaires or business owners with large estates.
-One of the most common reasons to opt for a trust instead of a will is to avoid probate.
+One of the most common reasons to opt for trust instead of a will is to avoid probate.
 Probate is the process of transferring a deceased person’s assets to the beneficiaries designated in the deceased person’s Will or to his or her statutory heirs if there isn’t a Will.
 It is initiated through the probate court or district court in the county where the deceased person was living at the time of his or her death, and in any county where the deceased person owned real estate at the time of his or her death, if different.
 Unlike other states around the country, probate in New Mexico is not overly complicated or expensive.
 For that reason, it is not something that people should fear or base all of their planning around.
 However, probate does open the opportunity for the will to be contested or its validity question, and it also creates a substantial delay in actually transferring the property to the beneficiaries.
 Not to mention the fact that assets can be taxed at a much higher rate than they would be if transferred within a trust.

 When A Trust Is A Better Option Than A Will

-Trusts can be established during your life, or can be established at death as part of your Will.
+Trusts can be established during your life or can be established at death as part of your Will.
 To avoid probate, you would establish a trust during your life so that the trust would govern your assets at the time of your death, rather than requiring probate.
 One reason you may want to set up a trust during your life would be for administrative ease if you own property in more than one county or state.
 Doing so would avoid having to open probate in multiple counties or states, which could be cumbersome.
-Trusts can also be a great option for those who are entering their golden years as your Trust can guard your assets and govern how they are used when your no longer in a position to do so.
+Trusts can also be a great option for those who are entering their golden years as your Trust can guard your assets and govern how they are used when you no longer in a position to do so.
 For example, the trust can fund your retirement home and monthly expenses according to your wishes even while you are still alive, as opposed to a will, which only takes effect after your death.

 Here are a few additional reasons why you might want to set up a trust during your life or as part of your Will: